Absolutely Fabulous (song)

 "Absolutely Fabulous" is a song by English synth-pop duo Pet Shop Boys, released in May 1994 by Parlophone and Spaghetti Records as a single for 1994's Comic Relief under the artist name "Absolutely Fabulous".
 The song is based on the BBC sitcom of the same name created by Jennifer Saunders and features sound bites taken from the first series of the show.

 The single peaked at number six on the UK Singles Chart and number seven on the US Billboard Dance Club Play chart.
-It was more successful in Oceania, debuting and peaking at number two in both Australia and New Zealand; in the former country, it is the band's highest-charting single, and in both, it was their last top-10 entry.
+It was more successful in Oceania, debuting and peaking at number two in both Australia and New Zealand.
+In Australia, it is Pet Shop Boys' highest-charting single, and in both countries, it was their last top-10 entry.
 The accompanying music video was directed by Howard Greenhalgh and Bob Spiers.

 Releases

 Apart from its release as a single, the song "Absolutely Fabulous" also appears on the "Further Listening" disc that came with the 2001 reissue of the Pet Shop Boys album Very.
 The music video clip of the song features on Pet Shop Boys' video compilation Various, available on VHS, as well as on the AbFab DVD collection of series one through three.
 The Our Tribe Tongue-In-Cheek Mix version of the song features on the band's Disco 2 album.